 Herein lies the strength of Zutec’s digital platform.
 It consistently outperforms the traditional paper-based approach without requiring a steep learning curve for the user.

-Construction is one of the biggest industries on the planet but, as Zutec CEO Brendan O’Riordan notes, it remains the second least digitized industry, ahead of only agriculture.
+Construction is one of the biggest industries on the planet but it remains the second least digitised industry, ahead of only agriculture.

 It’s easy to see why.
 This is traditionally a practical, hands-on sector that puts trust in what is familiar and known to work (paper) above what is new and innovative (digital) - even if the latter is much more efficient.